Hope.Heal.Thrive.

 Spousal maintenance, also known as alimony, refers to financial support that one spouse may be required to pay the other after a divorce.
 This support is intended to assist the receiving spouse in maintaining a certain standard of living established during the marriage.
 In McKinney, spousal maintenance is not automatically granted in every divorce case; instead, it is determined based on specific factors outlined in Texas law.

-Types of Spousal Maintenance in Texas
+Different Types of Spousal Maintenance Available in Texas

-• Temporary Spousal Maintenance: Temporary spousal maintenance is awarded during the divorce proceedings to provide financial support to the lower-earning spouse until a final decision is reached.
+- Temporary Spousal Maintenance: Temporary spousal maintenance is awarded during the divorce proceedings to provide financial support to the lower-earning spouse until a final decision is reached.
 It is designed to address immediate needs such as living expenses, legal fees, or other financial obligations.

-• Contractual Spousal Maintenance: Parties involved in a divorce may agree on spousal maintenance terms through negotiation or mediation.
+- Contractual Spousal Maintenance: Parties involved in a divorce may agree on spousal maintenance terms through negotiation or mediation.
 In such cases, contractual spousal maintenance allows for a more flexible and personalized arrangement as long as it meets the legal requirements outlined in Texas family law.

-• Court-Ordered Spousal Maintenance: When spouses cannot agree on maintenance terms, the court may intervene and order spousal maintenance based on statutory guidelines.
+- Court-Ordered Spousal Maintenance: When spouses cannot agree on maintenance terms, the court may intervene and order spousal maintenance based on statutory guidelines.

 How is Spousal Maintenance Determined?